matuzo/DevToolsSnippets/README.md

 # DevToolsSnippets

-A collection of snippets to be used in the [Sources panel](https://developer.chrome.com/docs/devtools/javascript/sources/) in Chrome DevTools.
+A collection of front-end debugging script snippets to be used in the [Sources panel](https://developer.chrome.com/docs/devtools/javascript/sources/) in Chrome DevTools.

 ![The “Snippets” section highlighted in the sources panel in Chrome DevTools](assets/sourcespanel.png)